Factor modelling for high-dimensional functional time series: Introduction

 This paper makes useful contributions at multiple fronts.
 On the method side, our proposal has four main advantages.
 First, it involves a weight matrix to improve the estimation efficiency and tackle the issue of heterogeneity.
-We illustrate the rationality of its presence by formulating the estimation procedure based on a novel regression viewpoint.
-Our empirical results also demonstrate the uniform superiority of our method compared to the unweighted competitors.
-Furthermore, our strategy of incorporating the weight matrix is general and can be applied broadly to a range of dimension reduction problems, e.g., \cite{bathia2010}, \cite{lam2012} and \cite{chang2018}.
-Second, our estimation relies on the sample autocovariance functions of $\bY_t(\cdot).$ This not only gets rid of the impact from the noise $\bvarepsilon_t(\cdot),$ but also makes the good use of the serial correlation information, which is most relevant in the time series modelling.
-Third, the double integral takes advantage of the functional nature of the data by gathering the autocovariance information at each $(u,v) \in \cU^2$ and then integrating over $\cU^2.$ By contrast, the estimation in \cite{tavakoli2019factor} is based on the inner product between pairs of observed curves and hence ignores the covariance information.
-Moreover, our fully functional procedure avoids the information loss incurred by the dimension reduction step in \cite{gao2019high}.
+We illustrate the rationale of its presence by formulating the estimation procedure based on a novel regression viewpoint.
+Our empirical results also demonstrate the consistent superiority of our method compared to the unweighted competitors across all simulation scenarios.
+Furthermore, our strategy of incorporating the weight matrix is general and can be applied broadly to a range of dimension reduction problems, e.g., \cite{lam2011estimation} and \cite{wang2019}.
+Second, our estimation relies on the sample autocovariance functions of $\bY_t(\cdot).$ This not only gets rid of the impact from the noise $\bvarepsilon_t(\cdot),$ but also makes the good use of the serial correlation information, which is the most relevant in the time series modelling and prediction.
+Third, the double integral over $(u,v) \in\cU\times\cU$ takes advantage of the functional nature of the data by accumulating the autocovariance information as much as possible, leading to more efficient estimation.
+Such fully functional procedure avoids the information loss incurred by the dimension reduction step in \cite{gao2019high}.
 Fourth, aided by the enforced sparsity, we enhance the model interpretability and enlarge the dimension of the feature space that our model can handle.
-Our regularized estimation procedure adopts techniques of functional thresholding and sparse principal component analysis, each of which leads to the estimation consistency and sparsity recovery at its own step.
+Our regularized estimation procedure adopts techniques of novel functional thresholding and sparse principal component analysis, each of which leads to the estimation consistency and sparsity recovery at its own step.